Servideska/HPC/doc.zih.tu-dresden.de/docs/quickstart/getting_started.md

 ### Transferring Data **To/From** the ZIH HPC System

-???+ example "`scp` for transferring data from/to the ZIH HPC system"
+???+ example "`scp` for transferring data to the ZIH HPC system"

     Copy the file `example.R` from your local machine to a workspace on the ZIH system: